 - Remove some of the stew/gravy (this is done for 2 major purposes – to avoid burning or if you want to serve the rice with some gravy beside it.

-- Allow to cook on a reduce heat for about 10 minutes or until the water is dried up (in case you do not want to serve the gravy with the rice, pour it in a few second before all the water is dried up and stir).
+- Allow to cook on a reduced heat for about 10 minutes or until the water is dried up (in case you do not want to serve the gravy with the rice, pour it in a few seconds before all the water is dried up and stir).

 - You can serve with fried plantain and a crisp green leaf salad on the side.
 Enjoy!!!